Laurens County License Hearing Guide

 How to Prepare

-- Gather Evidence: Collect any evidence that supports your case.
-This might include witness statements, dashcam footage, receipts, or any other documentation that could challenge the basis for the suspension.
+- Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage, or expert testimony challenging the accuracy of the breathalyzer.

 Possible Outcomes

-- Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive for specific purposes, such as work, school, or medical appointments.
+- Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive under specific circumstances (e.g., to work or school).

 Hardship/Restricted License in South Carolina

-Even if your license is suspended, you may be eligible for a restricted or hardship license in South Carolina, allowing you to drive under specific conditions.
+Even if your license is suspended, you might be eligible for a restricted or hardship license, allowing you to drive under certain conditions.

-- What You Can Drive For: A hardship license will typically restrict you to driving only for essential purposes, such as work, school, medical appointments, court-ordered programs, and childcare.
+- What You Can Drive For: Restricted licenses typically allow driving for work, school, medical appointments, and ADSAP classes.

 Getting Your License Back